tmx37/3DSolve/README.md

 Fun sandbox to play with spatial optimization of 3D object's locations.

 ## TODO:
+	1 - Perform code analysis and define next steps;
+	2 - test multithreading in c++ and working on common resources on  the stack;

+## Changes to perform:
 	- Change on the focus: now focusing on 'general' 3D objects, not restricted to Packs and Pallets;
 	- Packs -> parallelepipeds;
 	- Other object shapes on the making;
 	- Main area modifiable on the making;
 	- 3D area visualization on the making;
 	- Multithreading and process optimization on the making;
 	- Qt interface and integrations

 ---
 ## Changelog

 #### 2#, 23/09/2024 - Project new development enviroment
 Choose Visual Studio 2022 as development env, created 2 folders which will contains the following sub-projects:

 	- Model: base project, a buildable .cmake stand-alone project;
 	- View: Qt Widget based application.